ariael21/algolab/week_11/sith/readme.md

 ## Sith
 Note: only 75% passing (!)
 I couldn't / didn't have time to find out what the issue is... but its pretty fast, i guess?

+Note: the issue was `int biggest_component = 0;` instead of `int biggest_component = 1;`...
+Wow, I wasted several hours of my life for that bug.

 ### Approach